kebasaa/pyucache/Readme.md

 ### Disclaimer

 This software is not guaranteed to work.
 Use at your own risk.
-It can hang from connection failures.
-Typically, a few long presses on the device resets it.